nagoLula/assignment_final_radiology_quality_assurance/README.md

 [radiologyDataSource]: https://www.kaggle.com/datasets/clemsadand/synthetic-radiology-data-predictive-process-mining?resource=download

+## Prototype Demonstration

+Screenshots demonstrating the running prototype and computed QA metrics are provided in the `screenshots/` directory.

 ## Sources and Acknowledgments

-- The project was created using course materials, publicly available documentation, and synthetic datasets from kaggle.
+- The project was created using course materials, publicly available documentation, and synthetic datasets from Kaggle.
-- Architectural design, documentation structure, and reflection writing were supported by AI-based tools for brainstorming and clarity.
+- AI-based tools for brainstorming and clarity supported architectural design, documentation structure, and reflection writing.

 ### AI tools used for assistance